 A person on edge, who is in need of sleep without necessarily realising it, will benefit from restorative sleep after taking Rhodiola Rosea for several days.
 In the evening they will feel more tired, especially once they have finished all their daily activities.
 In summary, Rhodiola is a plant that supplies the body’s need for exertion as much as it gives back after exertion.

 Rhodiola: Combination with other plants

-Rhodiola Rosea can be combined with: Ginseng (concentration, energy and high sporting performance), combines very well with Ashwagandha and Griffonia simplicifolia 5-HTP (stress, sleep, fibromyalgia, anxiety, depression), but also with Maca and Tribulus (endurance, libido, sexuality), Astragalus (immune system), Lemon, Nettle (health), Ginkgo Biloba (memory, concentration, blood circulation), Gomphrena, Pfaffia, Peppermint, Meadowsweet, Cannabis, Lemon Balm (stress, nervous balance), Spirulina (resumption of sport), Eleutherococcus (phases of sports training), Guarana (concentration, alertness) Turmeric, Milk Thistle (digestion, protection of the liver), Goji Berry (chronic fatigue, energy, sleep).
+Excellent combination of Rhodiola Rosea with Ginseng and Cordyceps (strong vitality, concentration, energy and high sporting performance).
+Very good synergy with Ashwagandha and Griffonia simplicifolia 5-HTP (stress, sleep, fibromyalgia, anxiety, depression), but also with Maca and Tribulus (endurance, libido, sexuality), Echinacea and Ganoderma (strong immune system, helps to prevent cancer and diseases).
+Moreover a really good combination with Ginkgo Biloba (memory, concentration, blood circulation) and Guarana (concentration, alertness).
+Good combination with Peppermint, Cannabis, Lemon Balm (stress, nervous balance), Spirulina (resumption of sport),, Turmeric, Milk Thistle (digestion, protection of the liver), and Goji Berry (chronic fatigue, energy, sleep).